 We study the problem of modeling a population of agents pursuing unknown goals subject to unknown computational constraints.
-In standard models of bounded rationality, sub-optimal decision-making is simulated by adding homoscedastic noise to optimal decisions rather than actually simulating constrained inference.
-In this work, we introduce a latent inference budget model (L-IBM) that models these constraints explicitly, via a latent variable (inferred jointly with a model of agents' goals) that controls the runtime of an iterative inference algorithm.
+In standard models of bounded rationality, sub-optimal decision-making is simulated by adding homoscedastic noise to optimal decisions rather than explicitly simulating constrained inference.
+In this work, we introduce a latent inference budget model (L-IBM) that models agents' computational constraints explicitly, via a latent variable (inferred jointly with a model of agents' goals) that controls the runtime of an iterative inference algorithm.
 L-IBMs make it possible to learn agent models using data from diverse populations of suboptimal actors.
 In three modeling tasks-inferring navigation goals from routes, inferring communicative intents from human utterances, and predicting next moves in human chess games-we show that L-IBMs match or outperform Boltzmann models of decision-making under uncertainty.
-Moreover, the inferred inference budgets are themselves meaningful, efficient to compute, and correlated with measures of player skill, partner skill and task difficulty.
+Inferred inference budgets are themselves meaningful, efficient to compute, and correlated with measures of player skill, partner skill and task difficulty.

-1 Introduction
+1 INTRODUCTION

-Building effective models for multi-agent decision-making-whether cooperative or adversarial requires understanding other agents' goals and plans.
+Building effective models for multi-agent decision-making-whether cooperative or adversarial-requires understanding other agents' goals and plans.
 To help a friend navigate in a new environment, we must first understand where they want to go; to beat an opponent at chess, we must be able to predict their likely next moves.
 But decision-making, in humans and machines, is subject to computational constraints.
 Decision-makers often act suboptimally, relying on heuristics and approximations to choose their actions.
-Techniques that do not account for this suboptimality carefully may invariably attribute behavior to differing intentions rather than different inference procedures.
+Techniques that do not account for this suboptimality carefully may attribute behavior to differing intentions rather than different inference procedures.

 How should we interact with agents seeking to accomplish unknown goals subject to unknown computational constraints?
-In this paper, we describe a simple approach for building models of agents given traces of their behavior in a way that accounts for agent-specific suboptimality.
-In standard models of bounded rationality [20], sub-optimal decision-making is simulated by adding noise to optimal decisions rather than actually simulating constrained inference.
-This results in inference methods that treat agents as uniformly suboptimal in a way that fails to account for sub-optimal inference algorithms or for non-homogenous suboptimality.
-In this work, by contrast, we look to explicitly model an agent's "inference budget", via a latent variable that controls the runtime of an iterative inference algorithm, inferred jointly with a model of an agent's goals.
-This provides the ability to perform accurate intent inference from a mixture of agents across a range of skill levels.
-We show that a diverse set of multi-agent decision-making procedures-including graph-based planning algorithms, recursive-rational models of human language production, and Monte Carlo tree search-admit efficient imputation of inference budgets in this framework.
+In standard models of bounded rationality (Luce, 1959), sub-optimal decision-making is simulated by adding noise to optimal decisions rather than explicitly simulating constrained inference.
+This results in models that treat agents as uniformly suboptimal in a way that fails to account for sub-optimal inference algorithms or for non-homogenous suboptimality.

+In this paper, we describe a simple approach for building models of agents given traces of their behavior.
+Our approach explicitly models agents' "inference budgets", via a latent variable that controls the runtime of each agent's inference procedure.
+We show that for agents performing inference using anytime algorithms (algorithms that can be terminated at any point and return approximately correct solutions) inference budgets can be efficiently inferred from example behaviors.
+A diverse set of multi-agent decision-making procedures-including graph-based planning algorithms, recursive-rational models of human language production, and Monte Carlo tree search-admit imputation of inference budgets in this framework.

-In three diverse agent modeling tasks-inferring navigation goals from routes, inferring communicative intents from human utterances, and predicting subsequent moves in human-human chess matches-we show that our approach matches or outperforms Boltzmann models of decision-making under uncertainty.
+In three diverse agent modeling tasks-inferring navigation goals from routes, inferring communicative intents from human utterances, and predicting subsequent moves in human-human chess matches-we show that our approach matches or outperforms Boltzmann models of decisionmaking under uncertainty.
 Moreover, inferred inference budgets are themselves meaningful, correlating with measures of player skill, partner skill, and task difficulty.
-Our results show that sub-optimal human decision-making can be efficiently modeled with computationally constrained versions of standard search algorithms.
-In doing so, we obtain both accurate models of human behavior and informative measures of inferential capacity.
+Our results show that suboptimal human decision-making can be efficiently modeled with computationally constrained versions of standard search algorithms.
+By doing so, we obtain both accurate models of humans' decision-making and informative measures of their inferential capacity.